shuozhixu/LAMMPSatUCSB/README.md

 Some Google Drive links above are private.
 To have access, [email me](mailto:shuozhixu@ucsb.edu) and let me know the email address associated with your Google Drive.

 When you are ready to run simulations, download four files to a local directory `local_peierls` on your local computer.
-The first three files can be downloaded from this github repository, including
+The first three files can be downloaded from this Github repository, including

 - `lmp_peierls.batch`, which is for job submission
 - `lmp_peierls.data`, which is the LAMMPS data file, containing a screw dislocation on the {112} plane